 There are plenty of reasons why you would want to create a virtual hard disk (VHD) from your physical hard drive.
-Maybe you want to create a backup of your existing Windows 10 installation and all data before upgrading to a newer version of Windows 10; or maybe you want to have the same set of applications and Windows settings on a different PC using a virtual machine software; or you just want to create a VHD of your physical drive for some other reasons.
+Maybe you want to create a backup of your existing Windows 10 installation and all data before upgrading to a newer version of Windows 10, or perhaps you want to have the same set of applications and Windows settings on a different PC using a virtual machine software, or you just want to create a VHD of your physical drive for some other reasons.

-Just a few years ago, creating VHD of physical drive was not as easy as it is today.
-There were no free tools to carry out the task, meaning users had to either go for the complicated method or buy the expensive software.
+Just a few years ago, creating a VHD of the physical drive was not as easy as it is today.
+There were no free tools to carry out the operation, meaning users had to either go for the complicated method or buy expensive software.

 Today, there are plenty of free tools around to quickly convert an existing Windows installation or hard drive to virtual hard disk so that you can easily use the virtual disk (which means all installed programs and Windows settings) on a different PC with the help of virtualization software.

-In fact, there are tools not just to convert Windows 10 installation to virtual hard disk but there are also tools that can clone your current Windows installation to USB drive to use it as Windows To Go drive.
+In fact, there are tools not just to convert Windows 10 installation to virtual hard disk, but there are also tools that can clone your current Windows installation to a USB drive to use it as Windows To Go drive.

-Complete the given below instructions to convert your existing Windows 10 installation into virtual hard disk with the help of Disk2VHD.
-This software and procedure works with previous versions of Windows as well.
+Complete the given below instructions to convert your existing Windows 10 installation into a virtual hard disk with the help of Disk2VHD.
+This software and procedure work with previous versions of Windows as well.

 Create virtual hard disk from existing Windows 10 installation